Mykael Wright

-Mykael Wright (born June 15, 2000) is an American football cornerback.
+Mykael Wright (born June 15, 2000) is an American former football cornerback.
 He played college football at Oregon.

-High school career
+Early life

 Wright attended Valencia High School in Valencia, Santa Clarita, California, before transferring to Antelope Valley High School in Lancaster, California, for his senior year.
 He played in the 2019 Under Armour All-American Game and the Polynesian Bowl.
 Wright committed to the University of Oregon to play college football.

 College career

 As a true freshman at Oregon in 2019, Wright played in all 14 games, recording 21 tackles, one interception and two kick return for touchdowns.
 Wright started all seven games in the COVID-19 pandemic-shortened 2020, recording 27 tackles.
 He returned as a starter in 2021.

 Professional career

 Wright was not selected during the 2022 NFL draft.